dkormalev/cefal/README.md

 Tests exist though and [benchmarks](#performance) as well.

-Ranges are not used and/or supported due to their lack in any compiler at the current moment, but support for them is going to be seriously considered.

 See [examples](#examples) for general idea about what it looks like or check `src/dummy.cpp`.

 ### Dependencies